Pilosocereus: Taxonomy

 The taxonomic history of the genus name Pilosocereus is somewhat complicated.
 In 1838, Charles Antoine Lemaire created a section within the genus Cereus, C. sect.
 Cephalophori, based on Cereus senilis and C. columna-trajani.
 In the same year, Ludwig Pfeiffer published the genus name Cephalocereus, also based on Cereus senilis.
 In 1839, Lemaire raised his Cereus sect.
 Cephalophori to a genus under the name Pilocereus, presumably unaware of Pfeiffer's earlier name.
 Since both Cephalocereus and Pilocereus are based on the same type (i.e. Cereus senilis), the later of the two names is superfluous, and so must be rejected under the International Code of Nomenclature for algae, fungi, and plants (ICNafp).
 In 1894, Karl Moritz Schumann decided that Lemaire's Cereus sect.
 Cephalophori needed to be split into two genera, rather than treated as one genus.
 He retained Pfeiffer's Cephalocereus, and attempted to use Pilocereus for the other.
 Schumann removed from Pilocereus both of the species originally designated by Lemaire; however, this is not allowed by the ICNafp which requires that a name is permanently attached to its type, so Pilocereus sensu Schumann is equally illegitimate.

 Subsequently, the genus name Pilocereus was widely used and several attempts were made to legitimize it.
 One possible solution would have been to conserve Schumann's name against Lemaire's.
 However, a proposal to do so was not accepted by the 1954 International Botanical Congress.
 In 1957, Ronald Stewart Byles and Gordon Rowley provided a solution by publishing Pilosocereus with the type species Pilocereus leucocephalus (which thus became Pilosocereus leucocephalus).
 They also provided names in Pilosocereus for all the species then placed in Pilocereus.

 The number of species recognized within the genus has varied very considerably.
 Taking the Caribbean and northern Andes as an example, Britton and Rose accepted 18 species in their 1920 treatment (which used the genus Cephalocereus).
 Many later authors followed this approach when Cephalocereus was split and the relevant species placed in what is now Pilosocereus.
 Alternatively, treatments in the late 1990s and early 2000s used much more broadly circumscribed species, resulting in many fewer being recognized, for example as few as two or three replaced the 18 of Britton and Rose.
 A 2019 review of Pilosocereus in the Caribbean and northern Andes returned to a larger number of species with narrower circumscriptions.
 A 2020 molecular phylogenetic study of the genus resulted in three species being moved to a new genus Xiquexique to maintain the monophyly of Pilosocereus, which the authors considered to have 42 species placed in two subgenera, Pilosocereus subg.
 Pilosocereus and Pilosocereus subg.
 Gounellea.
-As of July 2025, Plants of the World Online accepted 56 species, including a natural hybrid.
+As of July 2025, Plants of the World Online accepted 61 species, including two natural hybridS.

+Natural hybrids

+× Colosocereus

+A natural hybrid between Pilosocereus magnificus and Coleocephalocereus decumbens occurs in Brazil.

+× Microsocereus

+At least two known natural hybrids exists between Pilosocereus and Micranthocereus.
+Pilosocereus pentaedrophorus and Pilosocereus glauchorus are known to hybridize with Micranthocereus purpureus.